AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/organizational-setup/deactivate-job-roles.md

 1. In the `Is Active` drop-down menu, select `No`.
 1. Click `Save Changes`.

    The job role is deactivated and can no longer be assigned to work, associated with layout templates, and so on.
-For information about all uses of job roles in  `Workfront`, see [Job role overview](../../../administration-and-setup/set-up-workfront/organizational-setup/job-role-overview.md).
+For information about all uses of job roles in&nbsp;Workfront, see [Job role overview](../../../administration-and-setup/set-up-workfront/organizational-setup/job-role-overview.md).